AbhijeetKrishnan/aml-for-player-modeling/README.md

 # Towards Action Model Learning for Player Modeling
-Code repository for Toward Action Model Learning for Player Modeling by Abhijeet Krishnan, Aaron Williams and Dr. Chris Martens
+Code repository for the paper titled *Toward Action Model Learning for Player Modeling* by Abhijeet Krishnan, Aaron Williams and Dr. Chris Martens [[link](https://ojs.aaai.org/index.php/AIIDE/article/view/7436)]

-*This repository is under active development.
-Please use the version tagged v1.0 to replicate the results from the paper.
-You may use the bash commands below.*
+*This repository may be under active development.
+Please use the version tagged [v1.0](https://github.com/AbhijeetKrishnan/aml-for-player-modeling/releases/tag/v1.0) to replicate the results from the paper.
+You may use the bash commands below to checkout the correct version.*

 ```bash
 git fetch --all --tags